PXLAIRobotics/ROSNoeticDocker/README.md

 # ROSNoeticDocker
-This repository contains the necessary elements (code and artifacts) to build a ROS Noetic container suitable to execute GUI applications in Nvidia and non-NVidia docker environments.
+This repository contains the necessary elements (code and artifacts) to build a ROS Noetic container suitable to execute GUI applications in Nvidia and non-Nvidia docker environments.
 It includes the possibility to run simulations for the TurtleBot 3 robot.

 The container is equipped with a few development and network-debug tools such as